-Dry Eye Treatment Provided by Our Blue Springs, MO Optometrists
+Dry Eye Treatment Provided by Our Kansas City Metro Optometrists

-If you have dry eye, you know it's more serious than it sounds.
-Your eyes aren't just dry; they hurt and could feel itchy.
-However, the eye doctors at Advanced Eyecare serving Blue Springs, Raytown, and Raymore, MO, we ease your red eyes and other symptoms through the use of a revolutionary treatment, iLux, as well as various other methods.
+If you have dry eye, you know it is more serious than it sounds.
+Your eyes are not just dry; they hurt and could feel itchy.
+However, the eye doctors at Advanced Eyecare serving Blue Springs, Raytown, and Raymore, MO, ease your red eyes and other symptoms through the use of a revolutionary treatment, iLux, as well as various other methods.

 About Dry Eyes

-Dry eye is a condition where you don't produce enough tears to lubricate your eyes.
-Either your eyes don't produce enough tears or don't produce quality tears.
+Dry eye is a condition where you do not produce enough tears to lubricate your eyes.
+Either your eyes do not produce enough tears or do not produce quality tears.
 When you suffer from dry eyes, your eyes might sting, burn, or feel uncomfortable.
 Often, you have a gritty sensation in your eyes.
 Your eyes might look red or have stringy mucus in them.
 Often, dry eye is accompanied by sensitivity to light.
 You might experience difficulty wearing contacts and driving at night.
 Dry eyes can cause blurred vision and eye fatigue.

 While some medications can lead to dry eye, it often comes with age.
 You might develop it if you have diabetes, rheumatoid arthritis, lupus, or a thyroid disorder.
-If you've had laser eye surgery, it may cause dry eyes.
-In most cases, it's only temporary.
+If you have had laser eye surgery, it may cause dry eyes.
+In most cases, it is only temporary.

-Dry eye can lead to eye infections since you don't have enough tears to protect them.
-If you don't receive treatment for dry eyes, it can eventually lead to eye inflammation, vision problems, and a corneal ulcer.
+Dry eye can lead to eye infections since you do not have enough tears to protect them.
+If you do not receive treatment for dry eyes, it can eventually lead to eye inflammation, vision problems, and a corneal ulcer.
 It may even decrease your quality of life because it can make it hard for you to read and look at a computer screen.

 How Do We Diagnose and Treat Dry Eyes

 We use iLux as part of dry eye treatment in many cases.
 Through a magnifier, we can look at the margin in the eyelid.
-We use warmth to melt any meibum that's blocking your glands.
+We use warmth to melt any meibum that is blocking your glands.
 Next, an eye specialist uses compression to expel the melted meibum.

-Other possible dry eye treatment includes eye drops, eye inserts, and tear-inducing medications.
+Other possible dry eye treatment includes D.E.R.M. masks, eye drops, eye inserts, and tear-inducing medications.